 I’d be dishonest or at least incomplete if I did not mention that today was also a big sports viewing day for me–baseball and football.
 Won the former, lost the latter.

 When I came home Friday, Tonda, the aide, told me that Carol had been very verbal expressing her displeasure as a trainee aide was attempting to give her a bed bath.
-The immediate point was that this aide, who otherwise did a good job, might not work out if a bed bath was going to be expected of her were she to be assigned at some point to work here.
+The immediate point was that this trainee, who otherwise did a good job, might not work out if a bed bath was going to be expected of her were she to be assigned at some point to work here.

 More important, however, and Tonda was aware of this, was Carol’s being verbal.
 I have noted that Carol is talking more.
 She continues, of course, to have articulation problem, but she simply is attempting to speak, or perhaps in her mind she is, in fact, speaking.

-In is doing this in two ways.
+In two ways.

 She is giving voice to people she is thinking about.